reactjs/react.dev/src/content/reference/react/useActionState.md

 1. The current state.
 During the first render, it will match the `initialState` you have passed.
 After the action is invoked, it will match the value returned by the action.
 2. A new action that you can pass as the `action` prop to your `form` component or `formAction` prop to any `button` component within the form.
-3. The pending state of the form you can utilise whilst the action is processing.
+3. The `isPending` flag that tells you whether there is a pending Transition.

 #### Caveats {/*caveats*/}